zpoint/CPython-Internals/BasicObject/long/long_cn.md

 ##### ingeter 1023

-The basic unit is type **ob_digit**, which provide 2 bytes(18bits) for storage.
+The basic unit is type **digit**, which provide 2 bytes(18bits) for storage.
 And 1023 takes the right most 10 bits, so the value **ob_size** field is still 1.